ryanza/softy/README.md

 # Softy

-TODO: Write a gem description
+Softy is a soft delete gem which allows safe deletion of ActiveRecord objects.

 ## Installation